Biological and Biohazardous Materials Safety Guide for Researchers

 - Investigating laboratory incidents, accidents, exposures, potential exposures, and illnesses that may have resulted from potential exposures to biological materials in the laboratory.

 The N.C.
 A&T Institutional Biosafety Committee (IBC) serves to maintain institutional compliance with the NIH Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines); the Center for Disease Control and Prevention (CDC); Biosafety in Microbiological and Biomedical Laboratories (BMBL), current edition; and international, federal, state, and local regulations on the handling of biological materials.
 The IBC serves as an advisory committee to the Vice Chancellor for Research and Economic Development.
 The IBC’s composition, roles, and responsibilities adhere to those dictated in NIH Guidelines.
-The membership can be viewed by clicking here.

 The IBC is required to review applications form research involving recombinant DNA (rDNA) and biological materials to determine whether the facilities, procedures, and practices meet the standards required by the university and the NIH.
 It will, in addition, have the responsibility to certify annually to the NIH that such facilities, procedures, and practices, and the training and expertise of personnel meet NIH standards.
 Additional IBC responsibilities include: